top of page

 Grand Bargain Project Framework Agreement

-In our efforts to reunite America, the Grand Bargain Project has gathered evidence that a practical plan to advance six objectives could unite far more of the country than any alternative.
+In our efforts to reunite America, the Grand Bargain Project has found that a practical plan to advance six objectives can unite far more of the country than any alternative.
 The six goals:

 2. Reforming education so students, K-12 and beyond, reach their potential